Cossacks: Early history

 The origins of the Cossacks are disputed.
-Originally, the term referred to semi-independent Tatar groups (qazaq or "free men") who inhabited the Pontic–Caspian steppe, north of the Black Sea near the Dnieper River.
-By the end of the 15th century, the term was also applied to Slavic peasants who had fled to the devastated regions along the lower Dnieper and Don Rivers, where they established their self-governing communities.
-Until at least the 1630s, these Cossack groups remained ethnically and religiously open to virtually anybody, although the Slavic element predominated.
-There were several major Cossack hosts in the 16th century: near the Dnieper, Don, Volga and Ural Rivers; the Greben Cossacks in Caucasia; and the Zaporozhian Cossacks, mainly west of the Dnieper.
+According to scientific studies, the Y-chromosomal genetic makeup of Zaporozhian, Don, and Kuban Cossacks forms the southern fragment of the East Slavic population, with minimal or no Caucasian or Asian component in their paternal gene pool.
+However, the term "Cossack" referred to independent horse-riding communities by the Tatars (qazaq or "free men") who inhabited the Pontic–Caspian steppe, north of the Black Sea near the Dnieper River.
+By the end of the 15th century, the term was also applied to Slavic peasants who had fled to the devastated regions along the lower Dnieper and Don Rivers, where they established their self-governing, cavalry-based communities.
+Until at least the 1630s, these Cossack groups remained ethnically and religiously autonomous.
+There were several major Cossack hosts in the 16th century: near the Dnieper, Don, Volga, and Ural Rivers; the Greben Cossacks in Caucasia; and the Zaporozhian Cossacks, mainly west of the Dnieper.

 It is unclear when people other than the Brodnici and Berladnici (which had a Romanian origin with large Slavic influences) began to settle in the lower reaches of major rivers such as the Don and the Dnieper after the demise of the Khazars.
-Their arrival was probably not before the 13th century, when the Mongols broke the power of the Cumans, who had assimilated the previous population on that territory.
-It is known that new settlers inherited a lifestyle that long pre-dated their presence, including from that of the Cumans and the Circassian Kassaks.
-In contrast, Slavic settlements in southern Ukraine started to appear relatively early during Cuman rule, with the earliest, such as Oleshky, dating back to the 11th century.
+Their arrival was theorized to have been around the 13th century when the Mongols broke the power of the Cumans, who had assimilated the previous population in that region.
+It is known that immigrant settlers inherited a lifestyle that long pre-dated their presence, including from that of the Cumans and the Circassian Kassaks.
+In contrast, Slavic settlements in southern Ukraine started to appear relatively early during Cuman rule, with the earliest, such as Oleshia, dating back to the 11th century.